jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerUtilsPartTwo/task.md

-In this version of the game we will generate only unique key cards.
+In this version of the game, we will generate only unique key cards.
 Improve the `Utils` object in the `jetbrains.kotlin.course.codenames.utils` package:

-- add a `previousAttempts` field with the type `MutableList<List<KeyCardCell>>` and init this field via an empty mutable list.
-We will store the previous generated key cards to avoid duplicates.
+- Add a `previousAttempts` field with the type `MutableList<List<KeyCardCell>>` and init this field via an empty mutable list.
+We will store the previously generated key cards to avoid duplicates.
-- add a `uniqueKeyCardGenerator` field into the `Utils` object with the type `KeyCardGenerator`.
+- Add a `uniqueKeyCardGenerator` field to the `Utils` object with the type `KeyCardGenerator`.

 Implement the `generateData` function for the `uniqueKeyCardGenerator` field in the `Utils` object.
-The behaviour of the `generateData` function must be the following:
+The behavior of the `generateData` function must be the following:
 1) Generate a new `List<KeyCardCell>`: put the `amount` of each `KeyCardType` into this list and shuffle it.
-2) Next, check if this combination of `List<KeyCardCell>` was not used before (it is not in the `previousAttempts`) and return this list.
+2) Next, check if this combination of `List<KeyCardCell>` has not been used before (it is not in `previousAttempts`) and return this list.
-3) If the generated list was used before, repeat generation while a new list (that is not in the `previousAttempts`) will not be generated.
+3) If the generated list has been used before, repeat generation till a new list (that is not in `previousAttempts`) is generated.

-Finally, add a new class `KeyCard` into the `jetbrains.kotlin.course.codenames.keyCard` package to store the key class.
+Finally, add a new class `KeyCard` to the `jetbrains.kotlin.course.codenames.keyCard` package to store the key class.
-Add one immutable field into the primary constructor: `cells: List<KeyCardCell>` and init through `Utils.uniqueKeyCardGenerator.generateData()` by default.
+Add one immutable field to the primary constructor: `cells: List<KeyCardCell>` and init it through `Utils.uniqueKeyCardGenerator.generateData()` by default.

 If you have any difficulties, **hints will help you solve this task**.